tyler-ingebrand/IntroToRL/README.md

 ## Where to go:
 - Create your own MDP: See google or https://towardsdatascience.com/creating-a-custom-openai-gym-environment-for-stock-trading-be532be3910e for examples.
 - Try to solve Atari games or Robotics using one of these reinforcement learning algs.
-You would have to install a few packages (from the command line this time) but LMK, I can help.
+You would have to install a few packages (from the command line this time) but LMK, I can help. ** Might require linux machine
 - To get a good understanding of the algorithms, read the papers (Simply google the algorithm names and you will find the paper).
 Then compare to the source code at https://github.com/DLR-RM/stable-baselines3/tree/master/stable_baselines3.
 If you can understand how the algorithm becomes code you can do research in the field.
 Most of the algorithms are only 1 trick more complicated than the last.